-Angus Reid Forum has Canada covered
+Angus Reid has North America Covered

-The first step in conducting a survey is to create a balanced sample matrix of the Canadian population – beginning with the regional-level foundation and including the other core characteristics.
+The first step in conducting a survey is to create a balanced sample matrix of the targeted population – beginning with the regional-level foundation and including the other core characteristics.
 A randomized sample of Angus Reid Forum members are then selected to

 match this matrix.
 The selected community members receive an e-mail invitation and are asked to complete the survey by clicking on a link to our secure online survey platform.
-In order to participate in the survey, these members must log in with their username and password.
+To participate in the survey, members must log in with their username and password.

 It is important to note that our panelists do not receive survey invitations too often or repeatedly on the same subject.
 Careful monitoring during data collection ensures the targeted sample composition is achieved.
 In data preparation, statistical weighting may also be applied to ensure the most representative (and trackable) final survey sample as possible.

 Respondents receive a small monetary incentive for completing each survey, as well as occasional prize draws.
-This encourages respondents to participate regardless of surveys’ subject matter.
-The Angus Reid Forum abides by strict confidentiality and privacy guidelines.
+This encourages respondents to participate regardless of survey subject matter.
 The personal information of our community members is never divulged to anyone.